Hnshlr/irp-myvoslam/README.md

 # AY22 Individual Research Project (A) 2022-2023

-Research Project on Autonomous Vehicle Self Awareness using SLAM algorithms.
+Master's Thesis (Research Project) on Autonomous Vehicle Self Awareness using SLAM algorithms.

 This project is research as part of the Master Thesis for the MSc in Computational and Software Techniques at Cranfield University.